ran1000/rate_your_toilet/README.md

 ![Design of the Design System](/app/assets/images/presentation/UI_components.png?raw=true "Design of the Design System")
 ![Draft in Figma](/app/assets/images/presentation/figma_draft.png?raw=true "Draft in Figma")

+And here below the live version.
+![Screenshots of the live version](/app/assets/images/presentation/app_screens.jpg?raw=true "Screenshots of the live version")

 The MVP of the project was developed by a team of 4 people in less than 10 days.
 It allows to look for a toilet, get the directions and rate the toilet.
 A logged-in user can additionally add a new restroom.

-![Screenshots of the live version](/app/assets/images/presentation/app_screens.jpg?raw=true "Screenshots of the live version")

 It was live at spotaloo.lol, but this project is currently discontinued.